-Data collected has suggested that home improvements that are considered energy-saving, such as adding solar panels to a property’s roof, can dramatically increase the value of real estate.
+Data collected has suggested that home improvements that are considered energy-saving, such as adding solar panels to a property’s roof, can dramatically increase the value of the real estate.
 A government-produced report highlighted that solar PV, on average, boosted home values by 14 percent, which rose to 38 percent in certain parts of England.
 So, as renewable energies become more popular, we must now consider that this percentage has increased in the US, too, and worldwide.

-Many people only consider the house itself when thinking of ways to make money, as heating is a major cost.
+Many people only consider the house when thinking of ways to make money, as heating is a major cost.
 In addition, though, there are things that you can do with a garden that will not only add value to a property in the long term but also provide an income, or the equivalent of an income, in the short term.

 Trees that desire moisture, such as birch, cypress, dogwood, and willow, grow well in silt soil.
 Clay soil is ideal for iris, heuchera, miscanthus, and aster.
-Silt loam is excellent for farming because the combination of sand, silt, and clay all together, provides the ideal characteristics.
+Silt loam is excellent for farming because the combination of sand, silt, and clay provide the ideal characteristics.
 The variety of different-sized particles will leave spaces within the soil, allowing for it to be aerated.
 That is, for the air and water to flow through the soil and penetrate the plant’s roots.
 The roots feed on the minerals that are suspended in the water.